kbase/execution_engine2/docs/adrs/rework-batch-analysis-architecture.md

 Still to be determined (not in scope of this ADR):
 * What other endpoints we may need such as cancel batch
-* Other implementation details such as will the Narrative poll EE2 for updates on jobs or subscribe to Kafka.
+* Other implementation details that are TBD:
+  * Will the Narrative poll EE2 for updates on jobs or subscribe to Kafka?
+  * Creating sets of objects and what to do at the end of a batch run
+  * What to do about a set if a child task fails during processing

 ## Pros and Cons of the Alternatives